h-okay/blast-cli/README.md

 ## Disclaimer
 Blast is still in its early stages, so please use it with caution.
 We are working on improving the documentation and adding more features.

-If you are interested in a cloud data platform that does all of these & more on a hosted platform, please check out [Blast Data Platform](https://getblast.io).
+If you are interested in a cloud data platform that does all of these & more as a managed service check out [Blast Data Platform](https://getblast.io).